TWALL9/hags-to-riches/episodes/ep13 - eldritch nonsense the two.md

 - the dragons break the airship apart, but catch it?
 	- the gelatinous cube first mate catches henry, but he splatters all over the ground, becoming a tiny gelatinous cube

-# thanks you too
+# thanks, you too
-- after all this nonsense, Annith finds audre is returned to normal, and tinker is reduced to a pile of broken parts on the ground
+- after all this nonsense, Annith finds audre is returned to normal, and tinker is reduced to a pile of broken parts on the ground ^195679
 - apparently his powers are fueled by heroic emotions?
 - the silpasha is granting us a *thing*, basically a wish within his power
 	- we're using it to get [[salphonse's sister]]